CourageZimhunga10/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## 102-magic.c
 Add one line to this code, so that the program prints a[2] = 98, followed by a new line.

+## 103-infinite_add.c
+Write a function that adds two numbers.

 ##